zx80/flask-simple-auth/README.md

 which is served while the client is on the page and should disappear when disconnected as the web browser page is wiped out.
 However, there is still a "login" concept which is only dedicated at obtaining an auth token.

+Note that web-oriented flask authentication modules are not really relevant in the REST API context, were the server does not care about presenting login forms for instance.

 ### Initialisation